leangjia/blender_docs/manual/editors/image/navigating.rst

 Panning can be done by clicking the :kbd:`MMB` and dragging.

 Zooming can be done by scrolling :kbd:`Wheel` up or down.
-Also, as in the 3D View, you can use :kbd:`NumpadPlus` or :kbd:`NumpadMinus` to zoom.
+Also, as in the 3D Viewport, you can use :kbd:`NumpadPlus` or :kbd:`NumpadMinus` to zoom.

 Gizmos